-The program site shows limited relief and comprises generally flat to undulating sandplains covered by a combination of grasslands, low woodland and shrublands.
+The program site shows limited relief and comprises generally flat to undulating sandplains covered by a combination fo grasslands, low woodland and shrublands.
 The elevation within the Program site ranges from approximately 100m AHD in the west and to approximately 70 AHD in the east.
-The main vegetation communities identified at the Campaspe North deposit are linear dune mallee woodlands
+The main vegetation communities identified at the Goat's Tank deposit are dune mallee, semi-arid sandplain and sandplain mallee woodlands.